coalesceio/databricks-DLT/README.md

 -   Header(Read Files-true):In case of csv file,the header is needed for file parsing

 -   Table Properties:Table properties like quality can be mentioned here

+-   Refresh Stream:On enabling the toggle,we can perform full refresh of the table if any changes in table structure are done.

 -   Partition by(Read Files-false):Columns based on which streaming  table is to be partitioned